 LMI Press Release

-July unemployment rate for Southeast Texas decreases to 6.5 percent
+March unemployment rate for Southeast Texas ticks down to 4.9 percent

-BEAUMONT, Texas – The Southeast Texas unadjusted unemployment rate for July 2024 decreased to 6.5 percent, down by 0.4 percent from June’s rate of 6.9 percent, according to data released by the Texas Workforce Commission (TWC).
-This indicates that 6.5 percent of the workforce, a total of 11,042 people, in the three-county Southeast Texas region were engaged in seeking employment.
-In addition, over 6,500 job openings from different industries were available*.
+BEAUMONT, Texas – The Southeast Texas unadjusted unemployment rate for March 2025 decreased to 4.9 percent, down 0.4 percent from February’s rate of 5.3 percent, based on data released by the Texas Workforce Commission (TWC).
+The total civilian labor force totals 185,432, which includes 176,284 employed and 9,148 unemployed.
+In addition, over 6,600 job openings from different industries were available*.

 4